kartavtcev/scraper/README.md

 Web Crawler + GraphQL FP demo.
 Some code is based on official Cats Effect demo, Sangria demos.

-Start GraphQLServer for GraphQL.
+First, start GraphQLServer for GraphQL (it'll init the DB and the table).
-Start WebCrawler to scrape the page (set up in config).
+Then, start WebCrawler to scrape the page (set up in config).

 Example GraphQL query:
 ```